-If you’re a writer, you must be deeply fascinated by cinema and how certain movie scripts reflect the brilliance of the writers who produced them.
+If you’re a writer, cinema must deeply fascinate you’re probably in awe of how certain movie scripts reflect the brilliance of the writers who produced them.

 Over the years, I’ve watched hundreds of movies, to a point where I have to scavenge the web to find one that would pique my interest.

-This was instructive, as films not only infused me with a deeper cultural understanding, but also gave me a feel for the rhythm in dialogue, and an ability to distinguish a masterpiece, from a flick that’s mediocre at best.
+This was instructive, as films not only infused me with a deeper cultural understanding but also gave me a feel for the rhythm in dialogue, and an ability to distinguish a masterpiece from a flick that’s mediocre.

 These lessons translate well into the world of writing, so I thought I’d give you a few writing tips based on some of the best movie scripts of all time.